 WASHINGTON (AP) — Americans stepped up their home-buying for a third straight month in July, as sales accelerated to the strongest pace in eight years.

-The National Association of Realtors says sales of existing homes fell 3.4 percent last month to a seasonally adjusted annual rate of 5.59 million, the fastest rate since February 2007.
+The National Association of Realtors said Thursday that sales of existing homes rose 2 percent last month to a seasonally adjusted annual rate of 5.59 million, the fastest rate since February 2007.
 Sales have jumped 9.6 percent over the past 12 months, while the number of listings has declined 4.7 percent.